Happy climber at Uhuru sign

 No.

-Nobody can climb Kilimanjaro on their own.
-In fact, it's against Tanzanian law for anyone to embark on an unguided Kilimanjaro climb.
+It's against Tanzanian law for anyone to embark on an unguided Kilimanjaro climb.
 The number one reason for this is safety.
-Secondly, it would be next to impossible anyway.
+Secondly, it would be next to impossible, anyway.

 Every reputable Kilimanjaro tour operator employs a formally registered lead guide and a team of registered support guides and porters, as well as a cook.